 Yes, this type does gain weight in the face, but also through the fingers, arms and legs, too.
 If it seems like fat gets pretty well distributed throughout your entire body, you might be a babyface.
 The meal of the day for you is breakfast!
 Make lunch smaller and dinner smallest.
 Coffee isn’t off the list, but black tea is something you should stay away from.
 Meats are good for your type, but high fat dairy is not.

-- Smoked salmon on 1/2 whole grain bagel w/ fresh fruit
+- Smoked salmon on sprouted grain muffin (like Ezekiel) w/ fresh fruit

 Need help managing your weight or want to tone up a little?
 I just launched my new program, The 10 Pound Club.
 Want more information on that?
 Here you go!

 Traci is a nationally recognized health and fitness expert who has been featured on The TODAY Show and Dr. Oz.
 Traci is available for corporate speaking events and wellness coaching, as well as private training.
 Contact Traci here.